opdragoboss/AutoDripIrrigation/README.md

 ## ⚡️ Features
 - Automatic valve control at a fixed time.
 - Uses an RTC (DS3231) to maintain accurate timing.
-- Powered by 8x AA batteries, lasting 2-3 months.
+- Powered by 8x AA batteries.

 ---